35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### The GLA's 'balanced' approach

-The Mayor's approval of BL's s73 application, including the reduction in affordable housing, relies on the recommendation of the [GLA Stage 3 Report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf).
-This weighs up the pros and cons of the application's proposed changes.
+The Mayor's approval of BL's s73 application, including the reduction in affordable housing, relies on the recommendation of the [GLA Stage 3 Report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf) after it weighs up the pros and cons of the proposed changes.
 Despite the big cuts to affordable housing, and the large increases in floorspace, height and density, the report surprisingly begins its conclusion by saying that '*The changes are not considered to result in a development that would be substantially different in nature or scale to the original permission'* **[^10]**.

 The report then notes that the Mayor must judge the application against the development plan and *'material considerations'.*   This places housing alongside all other aspects of the development in the *'planning balance',* without any priority and without being given any exceptional weight **[^11]**